C3BI-pasteur-fr/ReGaTE/doc/import.rst

 "``regate.py --config_file config.ini``"

-To only inmport already created json file in the registry set to True the options onlypush and pushtoelixir and specify your login and the directory where is tools (tool_dir) and type:
+To only import already created json file in the registry set to True the options onlypush and pushtoelixir and specify your login and the directory where is tools (tool_dir) and type:

   "``regate.py --config_file config.ini``"